cwrenhold/lsp-from-scratch/README.md

 - Launch neovim, and load up a Markdown file, this will trigger the LSP
 - In the lsp repository, a log file called "lsp.txt" should be created

+# Notes

+- This is only configured to work with neovim for now, but could be extended to support VS Code or other consumers of LSPs later